dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 transclude would be configured to have some default translators, so turning text files into something for the model would involve putting it into an xml structure or similar.

 Need a multifile capable artifact, so we can get the ai to edit multiple files and view the changes in a ui item.

+issue is that if we cannot get a lightweight dev environment working to make changes, then this won't work out, particularly as we need to use codex.

+nextchat has less to rip out, but doesn't support x.ai